coolsnowwolf/packages/net/adblock/files/README.md

     allow-transfer { none; };
   };
 </code></pre>

-**Change the DNS backend to 'kresd':**
+**change default dns backend to 'kresd':**

+The knot-resolver (kresd) is only available on Turris Omnia devices.
 Adblock deposits the final blocklist 'adb_list.overall' in '/etc/kresd', no further configuration needed.
-<b>Please note:</b> The knot-resolver (kresd) is only available on Turris devices and does not support the SafeSearch functionality yet.

-**Use restrictive jail modes:**
-You can enable a restrictive 'adb_list.jail' to block access to all domains except those listed in the whitelist file.
-Usually this list will be generated as an additional list for guest or kidsafe configurations (for a separate dns server instance).
-If the jail directory points to your primary dns directory, adblock enables the restrictive jail mode automatically (jail mode only).

-**Manually override the download options:**
-By default adblock uses the following pre-configured download options:
-* aria2c: <code>--timeout=20 --allow-overwrite=true --auto-file-renaming=false --log-level=warn --dir=/ -o</code>
-* curl: <code>--connect-timeout 20 --silent --show-error --location -o</code>
-* uclient-fetch: <code>--timeout=20 -O</code>
-* wget: <code>--no-cache --no-cookies --max-redirect=0 --timeout=20 -O</code>

-To override the default set 'adb_fetchparm' manually to your needs.
+**change default dns backend to 'dnscrypt-proxy':**

+The required 'blacklist' option of dnscrypt-proxy is not enabled by default, because the package will be compiled without plugins support.
+Take a custom OpenWrt build with plugins support to use this feature.
+Adblock deposits the final blocklist 'adb_list.overall' in '/tmp'.
+To use the blocklist please modify '/etc/config/dnscrypt-proxy' per instance:
+<pre><code>
+  list blacklist 'domains:/tmp/adb_list.overall'
+</code></pre>

-**Enable E-Mail notification via 'msmtp':**
+**enable email notification via msmtp:**

 To use the email notification you have to install & configure the package 'msmtp'.
 Modify the file '/etc/msmtprc':
 <pre><code>